pohagan72/Prompt_Library/PowerPoint from document.md

     ...
     ---
     ```
-    *   **Why:** This provides an explicit template (few-shot learning example) for the LLM.
+    *   Provides an explicit template (few-shot learning example) for the LLM.
 It demonstrates *exactly* how each slide's data should be formatted, including the field names, colons, and expected content style.
 The concrete example is far more effective than abstract descriptions alone in guiding the LLM's output format.
 The parser (`parse_llm_output`) directly relies on finding these `Field Name:` prefixes.

 7.  **Presentation Flow Guidance:**
     ```prompt
     **Presentation Flow Guidance (Adapt as needed based on content):**
     1. Title Slide, 2.
 Agenda/Overview, ...
     ```
-    *   **Why:** Suggests a logical narrative structure for the presentation, helping the LLM organize the extracted information coherently rather than just listing facts sequentially.
+    *   Suggests a logical narrative structure for the presentation, helping the LLM organize the extracted information coherently rather than just listing facts sequentially.

 8.  **Content & Style Guidelines:**
-    *   **Why:** Reinforces expectations about structure, bullet detail, prioritization, tailoring, elaboration value, and handling sparse data.
+    *   Reinforces expectations about structure, bullet detail, prioritization, tailoring, elaboration value, and handling sparse data.
 These act as supplementary quality control instructions.

 9.  **Source Document Inclusion:**
     ```prompt